penlow99/bikesharing/README.md

 ### Gender Breakdown
 ![image](images/1.png)

-A pie chart showing the makeup of the riders.
+A pie chart showing the makeup of the riders, which are mostly male.

 ---

 ### Checkout Times by Users
 ![image](images/2.png)

-A line graph highlighting the highest and lowest volume for riders, by hour of the day.
+A line graph highlighting the ride duration for riders, by hours.
+It appears to peak around 5.

 ---

 ### Checkout Times by Gender
 ![image](images/3.png)

-A line graph showing rider volume for hours in the day, broken out into gender.
+A line graph showing ride duration in hours, broken out into gender.
+Males appear to ride longer.

 ---

 ### Trips by Weekday per Hour
 ![image](images/4.png)

 A heat map demonstrating the volume by day of the week and hour of the day.
+The evening hours have the most riders.

 ---

 ### Trips by Gender by Weekday per Hour
 ![image](images/5.png)

 A heat map demonstrating the volume by day of the week and hour of the day, broken out into gender.
+Males ride mostly in the morning and evening.

 ---

 ### User Trips by Gender by Weekday
 ![image](images/6.png)

 A heat map showing what days of the week have the most volume for each gender category, broken out into groups of subscribers and single use riders.
+Thursday is the busiest day for this chart.

 ---